AdobeDocs/marketo.en/help/sky/edit-qualification-rules-in-a-smart-campaign.md

    >[!NOTE]
    >
-   >When you set a rule for once every day, Marketo converts
-   >that to hours.
-For example, if you set the rule for once
-   >per day, and a person qualifies at 10 p.m. on a Sunday
-   >night, it can't qualify again until 10 p.m.
+   >When you set a rule for once every day, Marketo converts that to hours.
+For example, if you set the rule for once per day, and a person qualifies at 10 p.m. on a Sunday night, it can't qualify again until 10 p.m.
 Monday night.
-   >This logic also applies when using weeks or months.
-A month
-   >is always counted as 30 days.
+   This logic also applies when using weeks or months.
+A month is always counted as 30 days.

 1. Click **Confirm** when done.

    ![Image Four](/help/sky/assets/smart-campaigns/edit-qualification-rules-in-a-smart-campaign/edit-qualification-rules-in-a-smart-campaign-4.png)

+<br>&nbsp;

 **Reminder**